 Te Wiata has gone on to appear in the 2018 season of Westside, and added her voice talents to animated series Kiri and Lou.
 Off-screen, she has released a self-titled jazz album, and sung alongside the NZ Symphony Orchestra.

-In the 2017 New Year's Honours list, Te Wiata was named a Member of the New Zealand Order of Merit for her work on-screen.
-Te Wiata called the award a "humbling delight" in an interview with Stuff.
+In the 2017 New Year's Honours list, Te Wiata was named a Member of the NZ Order of Merit for her work on-screen.
+Te Wiata called the award a "humbling delight" in a Stuff interview.
 She also found it "quite amusing that after this many years in the theatre I'm only being recognised for stuff that's been recorded."

 Rima Te Wiata

 'Rima Te Wiata: Imitation as the sincerest form of flattery' (Video Interview) NZ On Screen website.
 Director Andrew Whiteside.
 Loaded April 2012.
 Accessed 28 June 2019

 Peter Calder, 'A STAR is born' (Review of Via Satellite) - Weekend Herald, 10 October 1998, page D4

 Finlay MacDonald, 'More Issues - Rima's Story' (Interview) - The Listener, 8 June 1992, page 14